Five Things I Learned Working At The Tire Shop

 Everybody Blames Tires For Other Problems

-When somebody says there's a problem with their tires, 90% of the time it's not the tires.
-Tires get blamed for problems such as pulling (alignment issue), vibration (worn parts), or shaking (warped brake rotors).
-Tires are innocent victims that rarely cause problems by themselves.
+When somebody says there's a problem with their tires, the majority of the time it's not the tires.
+Tires get blamed for other problems, such as pulling (alignment issue), vibration (worn parts), and shaking (warped brake rotors).

 Rotating Your Tires Is Fundamental

-Rotating your tires should be part of your daily driver maintenance.
+Rotating tires should be part of daily driver maintenance.
 This can be done right in your own driveway.
-Pick a sunny afternoon, grab your floor jack and a pair of jack stands, and get to it (and check your brakes while you have the wheels off).
+Pick a sunny afternoon, grab a floor jack and a pair of jack stands, and get to it (and check your brakes while you have the wheels off).

 Buying Cheap Tires Is False Economy

-Aside from being quieter and lasting longer, good quality tires can withstand more abuse.
+Aside from being quieter and lasting longer, good quality tires can withstand more abuse than cheaply-made tires.
 I've seen hundreds of safe, routine patch repairs on quality brand tires.
 I've also seen the same type of puncture in cheap tires that were not safely repairable.
 Cheap tires damage easier; they are weaker in both materials and workmanship.

 If you buy a cheap set of tires and don't rotate them regularly, they will quickly develop an uneven wear and become noisy.
 And once there is a problem (uneven wear, roaring noise) it's too late.
 If you buy a good quality set of tires and don't rotate them like you should, they're much more forgiving.